Soy-based asphalt paves the way at Farm Progress Show

 DECATUR, Ill.
-(WCIA) – Collaborative efforts between researchers and the Illinois Soybean Association has brought soy-based asphalt to the Farm Progress Show in Decatur.
+(WCIA) – Collaborative efforts between researchers and the Illinois Soybean Association have brought soy-based asphalt to the Farm Progress Show in Decatur.

 A new 43,600 square foot pad utilizing the technology was paved prior to the start of the show, allowing members of the Varied Industry Tent to be on solid ground.